Get help and support

 - Don't offer something you can't, or don't want to

-Cautioning and Relationship Abuse (CARA) Project - a way of dealing with first time, 'standard risk' offenders of domestic abuse (intimate partner/ex intimate partner or family member abuse) out of court.
+Cautioning and Relationship Abuse (CARA) - a way of dealing with first time, 'standard risk' offenders of domestic abuse (intimate partner/ex intimate partner or family member abuse) out of court.
 Referrals to CARA must come from West Yorkshire Police as part of a conditional caution.

 For everyone